TrellixVulnTeam/swahilipython_SCMU/Doc/library/profile.rst

 .. class:: Stats(*filenames or profile, stream=sys.stdout)

-   This class constructor creates an instance of a "statistics object" from a *filename* (or list of filenames) or from a :class:`Profile` instance.
+   This kundi constructor creates an instance of a "statistics object" kutoka a *filename* (or list of filenames) or kutoka a :class:`Profile` instance.
 Output will be printed to the stream specified by *stream*.

    The file selected by the above constructor must have been created by the